18F/handbook/docs/03-policies/employment.md

 CivicActions will maintain a secure electronic employment file while you remain an employee.
 This file contains things like I-9s and a copy of I-9 identification, W-4s, and Employment Agreements, and possibly other appropriate documents, on an individual basis.
 TriNet, as well as our accounting and banking providers, also have secure files which contain information like social security numbers and bank routing information.

-If you have any changes to personal information, such as a change of address, phone number or name, we ask that you notify admin so the changes show up in all of your records - and on the Team Roster, in case somebody wants to send you a birthday card.
+If you have any changes to personal information, such as a change of address, phone number or name, we ask that you notify the People Operations Manager or Office Manager so the changes show up in all of your records.

 ## Employee References